kimjust6/DankMovies/README.md

 # DankMovies

-This project uses angular, firebase, and the TMDb api.
+This project uses angular, firebase, material design, and the TMDb api.

 ## Project Description
 This project is intended to replace a google spreadsheet that I made to track films that my friends and watched.